CGJennings/fast-ternary-string-set/README.md

 // => false
 ```

-Serialize to or from a binary blob:
+Serialize to or from a buffer:

 ```js
 // write a set to an ArrayBuffer